Update: ‘Safety’ section added.

-MG4 EV Touring (Range variant)
+MG4 EV Extended Range (Range variant)

-MG4 EV Sport (Performance variant)
+MG4 EV XPower (Performance variant)

 MG4 Design

-The MG4 Electric is an aggressively designed electric hatchback.
 SAIC says it’s the first truly global car from the MG brand, and the design is such that it appeals the Chinese and global customers alike.
 At the front, the MG4 features a shark-like nose section, petal-shaped, three-eyed headlamps, a muscular bumper with vertical side air intakes, a split lower air intake, and a lip spoiler.

 The MG4 Electric has a sporty appearance on the sides with a rising beltline, sharp creases on the door panels and shoulders, orange brake calipers, and two-tone black and silver alloy wheels in an EV-typical aerodynamic design.
 The charging port is on the quarter panel above the left wheel arch.